ravinderbhattoo/Courses/README.md

-# IITI-CE605
+# List of courses

-SHM and reliability assesment
+IITI-CE605